boihien/rshell/README.md

 [Base Class Issue](https://github.com/cs100/assigment2-rshell/issues/3)

 3. Command: This class can be developed next by Boi-Hien in order to see if the commands are executed properly.
 He will use waitpid(), execvp() and fork().
 He will also do integration tests to see if the commands work with the connectors.
+Additionally, in the command class, we have to account for precedence and the path files.
+We have to test for that as well.

 [Command Class Issue](https://github.com/cs100/assigment2-rshell/issues/4)
 [Command Tests Issue](https://github.com/cs100/assigment2-rshell/issues/5)